Volunteering

 Pichi Richi Railway relies on volunteers for all aspects of its operations.
 Our volunteers learn useful skills and participate in many interesting and rewarding activities.
 The volunteering page has more information on how you may be able to help.

-Our workshops at Quorn contain a large collection of locomotives and rolling stock.
+Our railway workshops in Quorn contain a large collection of locomotives and rolling stock.
 Workshop tours are available.

-Read more about some of our activities in the workshop here.
+Read more about activities in the workshop here.

 Pichi Richi Railway's major projects